Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 What is the best hotel in Berkeley?

-The Claremont Club & Spa hotel is the best hotel in Berkeley.
-It is one of the most luxurious in the area and is a highly popular option.
+The Claremont Club & Spa is the best hotel in Berkeley.
+It’s luxurious and boasts incredible views.
+The Berkeley City Club is also one of the best hotels in Berkeley.
+It’s more affordable, closer to downtown, and has historic architecture.

 How do you get around Berkeley without a car?

-You can get around Berkeley without a car.
-Most visitors don’t bother renting a car in Berkeley because public transportation is so reliable.
+You can get around Berkeley without a car by taking the BART train or AC Transit public buses.
+Many visitors don’t bother renting a car in Berkeley because public transportation is so reliable.
+However, if you stay in the Berkeley Hills, you will need a car.

 Where is the best place to live in Berkeley?